tan-wt/gaohn-probability-stats/content/04_continuous_random_variables/0412_functions_of_random_variables.md

 After finding the CDF of $Y$, we can always find the PDF of $Y$ by taking the derivative of the CDF.
 ```

+## PDF of Functions of Random Variables

+As mentioned, we can find the PDF of $Y$ by taking the derivative of the CDF of $Y$.
+But what
-First, note that we already know the CDF and PDF of $X$.
-In particular,
+if we want to find the PDF of $Y$ directly?

 (functions-of-random-variables-further-readings)=